-Hire A Wrongful Death Lawyer In Florida
+Hire A Florida Wrongful Death Attorney

 Someone who is injured through the wrongful act of another, even unintentionally, is entitled to seek civil compensation for their losses.
 The victim of a car accident can sue or seek a private settlement from someone else who caused the accident by, for example, running a red light.
 But what happens when the victim dies in the accident?
 A wrongful death claim is appropriate in this situation.